-September, October and November are perfect times to go to this incredible National Park.
+You’ll love visiting Zion National Park in the fall!
+September, October and November are perfect times to enjoy outdoor activities at this incredible National Park in Utah.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

 DOWNLOAD: Zion National Park packing list for summer and winter!